Pennsylvania Department of Corrections

 Any violation of visiting regulations may result in the suspension of visiting privileges.
 Inmates are informed of changes that may occur in visiting regulations.
 It is the responsibility of each inmate to inform his/her visitor(s) of these changes.

-All visits, whether virtual or in-person, must be scheduled online three days in advance.
+All visits—in-person or video—must be scheduled online two days in advance.

 Vehicles must be locked while on prison property.
 Windows must be rolled up/closed, and equipment such as ladders and toolboxes must be secured.